Quiz developed by Jennifer Zambito, MSW (Master of Social Work), specializing in pain mangement, feminist theory, and somatic techniques.

 Your communication style is your best tool for self-advocacy.
-Uncover yours to start shifting the power dynamic in the exam room.
+This quiz helps you identify yours.

-“Come as you are” should apply to doctor visits—but it doesn’t.
-If you’re a woman, you’ve probably been dismissed, doubted, or talked over.
 Since doctors aren’t changing anytime soon, this quiz helps you identify your communication style — so you can navigate a system that wasn’t designed with women in mind.

 Healthcare wasn’t designed with your needs in mind.
-Doctors minimize women’s symptoms, call their pain “stress,” and tell them to relax — can you relate?
-This quiz shows how your communication style plays out in a system already stacked against you.
+Doctors minimize women’s symptoms, call their pain “stress,” and tell them to relax.

-You can’t control your doctor, but you can control how you show up.
 Knowing your communication style gives you the clarity to stop feeling embarrassed for being back, stop second-guessing yourself, and start feeling more powerful in the exam room.

 01.